Documentation > nControl > Getting Started

 How does the train controller communicate with nControl?

 The train controller and nControl communicate through an MQTT broker.
 An MQTT broker is a 'message server' that can receive messages from one device and forward them another devices.
-The broker creates a network of interconnected devices.

 So the train controller needs to make two connections: